“Your cat may have nine lives, but you shouldn’t gamble six of them on food from an unreliable brand.”

 - Animal Digest: Unspecified parts of unspecified animals which are cooked to a goopy broth (rendered) and used as a spray-on or added directly to the food.
 This is unsuitable for human consumption.
 The grease that rises to the top is used as a source of fat and the rest of the mash is dried and used as “meat meal”.
 No quality control is used and this can be a varied mix of dead, diseased, disabled, or dying prior to slaughter, goats, pigs, horses, rats or road kill “By Products”.
 It means the internal remains of an animal not including the muscle meat, often times including diseased tissues, organs and tumors.

 - Ethoxyquin: Used as a ‘preservative’ but it’s really a herbicide, which means it’s a toxic substance used to kill unwanted vegetation.
-Has been associated with cancer, liver and kidney damage, blindness and leukemia in dogs.
+Has been associated with chronic diseases, liver and kidney damage, blindness and leukemia in dogs.

 - Prophylene Glycol: Found in “anti-freeze.”
 Reduces moisture and prevents bacteria growth, killing both bad and good bacteria needed for digestion.

 - BHT/BHA: Dangerous preservatives used to reduce food spoiling.
-Responsible for kidney damage and has been linked with cancer in both dogs and humans.
+Responsible for kidney damage and has been linked with chronic diseases in both dogs and humans.

 Other ingredients you should avoid feeding your cat with:

-- Corn/Corn Syrup: Used as a sweetener, leads to weight gain and diabetes.
-Corn has no nutritional value, used to make production cheaper and overtime develops mold and fungus which can be fatal.
+- Corn/Corn Syrup: Used as a sweetener and although it’s not toxic, it contains high levels of sugar, which based on studies such as that published by Global Health, it may be linked health conditions such as diabetes.
+Plus, corn has no nutritional value, it’s used to make production cheaper and overtime develops mold and fungus which can be fatal.

 - Salt: Causes bloat in dogs if consumed in high doses.